belgattitude/belgattitude/README.md

 My name is Sébastien.
 I've been coding for a long time and really enjoy to exchange and discover great things about software programming.
 I believe in the win-win, the opensource and wish a peace-loving world with a pinch of tech.

 My past stacks includes Java, PHP, a bunch of SQL.
 Nowadays I've been gently adbducted by NodeJs and Typescript.
-A refreshing experience.

 ### Opensource